shreyavekhande/smart-assignment-system/README.md

 | ⚙️ Cloud Functions  | Validate file & simulate OCR → publish/consume from Pub/Sub                 |
 | 🔔 Pub/Sub          | Decouples file validation from metadata processing                          |
 | 📊 BigQuery         | Store structured data: filename, student name, roll number, marks, timestamp |

 ---

+## 📝 Submission Note

+All GCP services (Cloud Storage, Functions, BigQuery, Pub/Sub) were fully implemented and tested.
+Due to GCP free-tier expiry or cleanup, services were deleted — but the **full source code, logs, and proof screenshots** are included in this GitHub repo for review.

+---